ThalesGroup/cva6-eclipse-demo/README.md

 # Choose the CVA6 configuration you want

 The CVA6 provides multiple configurations.
 They can be found in [cva6/core/include](cva6/core/include).
 You can also define your own configuration with the [cva6/config_pkg_generator.py](cva6/config_pkg_generator.py) tool.
+This python tool will create a file /core/include/gen32_config_pkg.sv or /core/include/gen64_config_pkg.sv depending on the configuration your modifications are based on.

+The core configuration will have impacts on the software configuration.
+Today, Yocto generates Linux images for rv64imafdc, rv32ima or rv32imac.
+MMU is required for Linux execution (eg. sv0 will not work).
+The baremetal demo can manage all configurations.

 # Required depedencies